dann1/one-deploy/arch_single_shared.md

 drwxr-xr-x 2 9869 9869 6 Jun 26 17:55 1
 drwxr-xr-x 2 9869 9869 6 Jun 26 17:55 2
 ```

+> [!IMPORTANT]
-:important: **Note**: The ownership of the folders **MUST** be 9869 as this is the UID/GID assigned to the `oneadmin` account during the installation.
+> The ownership of the folders **MUST** be 9869 as this is the UID/GID assigned to the `oneadmin` account during the installation.

+> [!IMPORTANT]
-:important: **Note**: The files & kernels datastore (folder `/srv/2`, in the example) will be only mounted in the front-end; hosts will always use local storage for this datastore.
+> The files & kernels datastore (folder `/srv/2`, in the example) will be only mounted in the front-end; hosts will always use local storage for this datastore.

 This folder is exported to the OpenNebula servers, for example: